 In between as we were just exploring Kutna Hora we wanted to visit the Italian court where the Museum of Legends and Ghosts is located.
 Unfortunately, they started reconstruction the same day we were there.
 Pitty.

 Both the car lady and Kevin’s friends recommended this restaurant that also has great ratings on TripAdvisor called Dacicky.
 The whole interior was just incredible and the waitresses wore old bohemian costumes and were very friendly.
 Kevin got long-expected Czech beer and our lunch was spectacular.
 It’s in a great location and it totally meets the hype.

 I was surprised at how clean and well organized the town was.

-Everywhere we turned was these incredibly cute buildings and even the weather was perfect for an October day.
+Everywhere we turned were these incredibly cute buildings and even the weather was perfect for an October day.
 Well, so far cuz we would get rained on later that day.
-Kutna Hora is the sight like no other.
+Kutna Hora is a sight like no other.

 We were headed to the Roman Catholic Cemetery church of all Saints with an Ossuary.

 It was hands down one of the creepiest and most awesome places I ever visited.